 Prednisone is a generic drug, which is an exact copy of the active drug in a brand-name medication.
 The generic is considered to be as safe and effective as the original drug.
 And generics tend to cost less than brand-name drugs.

 Prednisone is available as the brand-name drugs Rayos and Prednisone Intensol.
 Both medications are prescription drugs.
 Keep in mind that Rayos comes as delayed-release oral tablets.
 This means the medication is released slowly over time into your body.
-Prednisone oral tablets are immediate-release.
+Prednisone oral tablets are immediate release.
 This means the drug is released right away into your body.
 Prednisone Intensol comes as a concentrated oral liquid solution.

 To find out how the costs of Rayos and Prednisone Intensol compare with the cost of prednisone, talk with your doctor, pharmacist, or insurance provider.

-If your doctor has prescribed prednisone and you’re interested in using Rayos or Prednisone Intensol instead, talk with your doctor.
+If your doctor has prescribed prednisone and you’re interested in taking Rayos or Prednisone Intensol instead, talk with your doctor.
 They may have a preference for one version or the other.
 You’ll also need to check your insurance provider, as it may only cover one or the other.

 Below are some ways to reduce long-term drug costs with prednisone.